vercel/next.js/docs/api-routes/api-middlewares.md

 # API Middlewares

-API routes provides built in middlewares which parse the incoming request (`req`).
+API routes provide built in middlewares which parse the incoming request (`req`).
 Those middlewares are:

 - `req.cookies` - An object containing the cookies sent by the request.
 Defaults to `{}`
 - `req.query` - An object containing the [query string](https://en.wikipedia.org/wiki/Query_string).
 Defaults to `{}`